cosmos/ethermint/docs/quickstart/validator-setup.md

 ## What is a Validator?

-[Validators](./overview.md) are responsible for committing new blocks to the blockchain through voting.
+[Validators](https://hub.cosmos.network/master/validators/overview.html) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
-Please read about [Sentry Node Architecture](./validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.
+Please read about [Sentry Node Architecture](https://hub.cosmos.network/master/validators/validator-faq.html#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

 ::: danger Warning
-If you want to become a validator for the Hub's `mainnet`, you should [research security](./security.md).
+If you want to become a validator for `mainnet`, you should [research security](https://hub.cosmos.network/master/validators/security.html).
 :::

 You may want to skip the next section if you have already set up a [full node](../emint-tutorials/join-mainnet.md).